 Commissioner McCabe has guided the DEP since the Murphy Administration took office in early 2018.
 Previously, she had a long career as an environmental lawyer and manager with the federal government, including the U.S. Environmental Protection Agency and the U.S. Department of Justice.
 She served at EPA from 2005 to 2017 as the Principal Deputy Assistant Administrator for the Office of Enforcement and Compliance Assurance (2005-2011); as a judge on EPA’s Environmental Appeals Board (2011-2014); and as Deputy Regional Administrator of EPA’s Region 2 office in New York City (2014-2018).
 In 2017, she served as the Acting Administrator of EPA (January and February) and as Acting Regional Administrator of EPA Region 2.

 Before joining EPA, Commissioner McCabe was a trial attorney and manager at the U.S. Department of Justice from 1983 to 2005, in the Department’s Environment and Natural Resources Division.
 Her various positions there included Deputy Chief and Assistant Chief of the Environmental Enforcement Section; Assistant Chief in the Natural Resources Section; and Senior Counsel in the Policy, Legislation and Special Litigation Section.

 Prior to federal service, Commissioner McCabe served as an Assistant Attorney General in the New York Attorney General’s Environmental Protection Bureau.
 Previously, she was associated with the law firm of Webster and Sheffield in New York City.

-Commissioner McCabe earned a law degree from Columbia Law School and a bachelor’s degree in Environmental Science from Barnard College.
-She also studied environmental science at Columbia University’s Graduate School of Arts and Sciences.Catherine R. McCabe, Commissioner
+The Commissioner earned a law degree from Columbia Law School and a bachelor’s degree in environmental science from Barnard College.
+She also studied environmental science at the graduate level in Columbia University’s Graduate School of Arts and Sciences.Catherine R. McCabe, Commissioner